strayMat/causal-ml-course/slides/event_studies.typ

   🤩 We would conclude to no effect of the treatment.
 ]

-#slide(title: "Synthetic controls failure: data-driven controls")[
+#slide(title: "Synthetic controls failure: data-driven controls with all comparison states")[
-  === Focus on all comparison states

   #figure(image("img/event_studies/scm_failure_data_driven_controls.png", width: 50%))

-  SCM matches pre-treatment trends, without taking into account the confounding event.
+  SCM matches pre-treatment trends, fails to detect the confounding event.

   😥 We would falsely conclude to a positive treatment effect.
 ]